-We wanted a debt free lifestyle so we would downsize to a smaller home!
+We wanted a debt-free lifestyle so that we would downsize to a smaller home!
 Yes!

 All of this sounded great!

 Sell our house!
 Easy?
-No, because it wasn’t the best economy and took over 2 years to sell.
+No, because it wasn’t the best economy, and it took over two years to sell.

-Next get rid of everything but the basic essentials!
-Even harder, because I get very attached the rescued items I’ve brought home over the years!
+Next, get rid of everything but the essentials!
+Even more complicated because I get very attached to the rescued items I’ve brought home over the years!
 However, that’s another story!